amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ## Summary

+No good refactoring should happen without answering the question "Is this better than before?".

+The code is definitely larger than the original.
+The amount of lines is more than double.

 We [started](#the-refactoring-story-today-is-about-a-ui-editor-for-a-table-of) from lots of declarations with `any` and worked our way out to:

 * Use types to describe the concepts in the domain: This is a huge benefit when reading the code.